jon0x0/MediaController/README.md

 I would recommend this powerup order: 5V, then USB power to the processor, then 12V.
 And the reverse to power down (or all at once with a power strip).

-The enclosure is designed so you can mount it to a surface and then screw the cover on top of it (it uses [M3 heat-set threaded inserts](https://www.mcmaster.com/94180A331/)).
+The enclosure was designed (with Fusion 360) so you can mount it to a surface and then screw the cover on top of it (it uses [M3 heat-set threaded inserts](https://www.mcmaster.com/94180A331/)).
 Also you can route cables either out of a slot on one edge of the cover or you can route cables through a slot in the base (it may not be possible but it's there if useful).